rosasdelaluna/rosasdelaluna/README.md

 - 💞️ I’m looking to collaborate on anything music related
 - 📫 How to reach me: kaalch18@gmail.com
 - 😄 Pronouns: any
-- ⚡ Fun fact: I can bend my thumb all the way
+- ⚡ Fun fact: I can bend my thumb all the way backwards